fabiopallini/telegram-chess-bot/README.md

 ### how to play && available commands
 once you have created your bot with BotFather, start the bot with `/start` command

+write in the message box the move you want to do, examples:

+- Move the king from e1 to e2: Ke2
+- Move the queen from d1 to f3: Qf3
+- Move the rook from a1 to d1: Rd1
+- Move the bishop from f1 to g2: Bg2
+- Move the knight from b1 to c3: Nc3
+- Move the pawn from e2 to e4: e4

 ```
 /newgame_computer